The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology: Abstract

 \section{Abstract}

-We study equivariant operations on the periodic cyclic homology of a dg algebra that arise from the chain level action of the two-colored Kontsevich-Soibelman operad.
-Using classical computations of Cohen \cite{Coh}, we explicitly compute a set of generators for these operations under composition, and show that they agree with the $p$-fold equivariant cap products previously studied by the author \cite{Che2} in relation to equivariant Gromov-Witten theory with mod $p$ coefficients.
+We study equivariant operations on the periodic cyclic homology of dg algebras that arise from the chain level action of the two-colored Kontsevich-Soibelman operad.
+The first main result is that these operations are covariantly constant with respect to the Getzler-Gauss-Manin connection on the periodic cyclic homology of a family of dg algebras.
+Then, using classical computations of Cohen \cite{Coh}, we explicitly compute a set of generators for these operations under composition, and show that these generators are closely related to the $p$-fold equivariant cap products previously studied by the author \cite{Che2} in relation to equivariant Gromov-Witten theory with mod $p$ coefficients.
 The main technical novelty is a re-formulation of the Kontsevich-Soibelman operad in terms of a two-colored version of the cacti operad, and a proof that it is \emph{equivariantly} quasi-equivalent to the two-colored operad of little disks on a disk/cylinder.
-We give applications of the main results to arithmetic aspects of Fukaya category and classical obstructions to realizing a middle cohomology class by a Lagrangian submanifold.

 \acts{\curvearrowright}